-PHP's strlen in JavaScript
+PHP's strlen in TypeScript

 How to use

-It is important to use a bundler that supports tree-shaking so that you only ship the functions that you actually use to your browser, instead of all of Locutus, which is massive.
-Examples are: Parcel, webpack, or rollup.js.
-For server-side use this is typically less of a concern.
+Use a bundler that supports tree-shaking so you only ship the functions you actually use.
+Vite, webpack, Rollup, and Parcel all handle this.
+For server-side use this is less of a concern.

 Examples

-Please note that these examples are distilled from test cases that automatically verify our functions still work correctly.
-This could explain some quirky ones.
+These examples are extracted from test cases that automatically verify our functions against their native counterparts.

 #codeexpected result